Corporate Giving FAQs

 What information will Bristol Myers Squibb request for Closeout Reporting?

 We will ask a few simple questions about the program execution and budget, such as “Did the program take place?”, “Did you use the funds as stated in the Letter of Agreement?” etc.

 Does my organization have to be an accredited continuing medical education provider to receive funding?

-No. Requesters for independent medical education support from Bristol-Myers Squibb must certify that they have not been involved in any activities related to the promotion of any Bristol-Myers Squibb products and that they do not have confidential information relevant to Bristol-Myers Squibb promotional activities which remains subject to a non-disclosure agreement with Bristol-Myers Squibb.
-In these instances, a firewall certification may need to be obtained from Bristol-Myers Squibb.
+No. Requesters for independent medical education support from Bristol Myers Squibb must certify that they have not been involved in any activities related to the promotion of any Bristol Myers Squibb products and that they do not have confidential information relevant to Bristol Myers Squibb promotional activities that remain subject to a non-disclosure agreement with Bristol Myers Squibb.
+In these instances, a firewall certification may need to be obtained from Bristol Myers Squibb.